csi-net/OmniClass/README.md

 ### Feedback and Support
 Please post all service feedback or requests for technical support to the [issues section](https://github.com/csi-net/OmniClassBeta/issues) and apply an appropriate label (*bug* for service breaking issues, *enhancement* for feature requests or suggestions, or *help wanted* for questions and support).

-**A GitHub user account is required to submit or comment on issues**.
-This only requires an email address and allows for public discussion of issues by CSI staff and fellow beta testers.
+**A free GitHub user account is required to submit or comment on issues**.
+Logging in and using this resource will allow for public discussion of issues by all beta testers.
 As issues are created, we encourage testers to read and comment on issues if they feel they can contribute.

+For direct contact on development issues, please email [omniclassbeta@csinet.org](mailto:omniclassbeta@csinet.org)